We Teach Functional Emotional Resilience

 We get it, more than you know.

-When we lost both of our daughters in a flash flood, the pain was indescribable.
+We lost both of our daughters in a flash flood.

-We felt overwhelmed, disoriented, and like life was spinning out of control.
+We felt overwhelmed, disoriented, like life was spinning out of control.

 That question is powerful.

-It's part of a system of tools that worked, and continues to work, not just for us but for countless others, too.
+It's part of a system of tools that worked for us and continues to work, for countless others.

 You don’t need to suffer endlessly.

-And when you don't have functional emotional skills to work with your nervous system, you're left feeling helpless, confused, and overwhelmed.
+And when you don't have functional emotional skills to work with your nervous system, you're left feeling helpless, confused, and stuck.

 Most people are told: